 The France and New Zealand rugby teams have a colourful history, particularly for a pair of teams not generally considered ‘traditional rivals’.
 New Zealand has beaten them in two Rugby World Cup finals, while France has also knocked New Zealand out of two Rugby World Cups.
 While France only have a 25% win record against the All Blacks, they are notorious for defeating them when they least expect it.

-The Try: As it happened
+The Try From the End of the World: As it happened

 Captain Philippe Saint-André took the ball about 18 metres in front of the France tryline from a downfield kick by All Black fly half Stephen Bachop.
 Moments earlier Saint-André had berated fullback Jean-Luc Sadourny for kicking the ball away with only minutes left and France trailing 20 to 16.
 Now the France captain was in the same predicament and had forced his own hand in having to run the ball, behind the 22m line and 10 in from touch.
 The unorthodox decision caught New Zealand napping, but they should have been aware France needed to throw everything at them to try and steal the game in the closing minute.